Contact Information

 Educational Specialist (Ed.S.)
 Degree

-The Department of Counselor Education Specialist (Ed.S.) degree program is for individuals who already possess a masters in counseling or a related field (e.g., social work, psychology or marriage and family).
-The program is intended primarily for those seeking to obtain an additional professional credential (e.g., school counseling certification, mental health counseling license, marriage and family therapy license).
+The Department of Counselor Education Specialist (Ed.S.) degree program is for individuals who already possess a masters in counseling or a related field (e.g., social work, psychology, or marriage and family).
+The program is intended primarily for those seeking to obtain an additional professional credential (e.g., school counseling certification, mental health counseling license, clinical rehabilitation counseling certification).

 Students enrolled in the Ed.S degree program primarily pursue one of two career goals: